lionas32/IN3110-tips/README.md

               [7,8,9]])

 # Resizes the array into a (2,3,3) shape.
-# In this case it will copy the first row and extend it, adding a new dimension.
+# In this case it will copy the first 2D-list and append it, adding a new dimension.
 np.resize(a, (2,3,3))

 # Result